 South Carolina's Senior Medicare Patrol (SMP) Program is a health care fraud project administered by the Lieutenant Governor's Office on Aging (LGOA) with funding through the Administration for Community Living (ACL).
 SMPs empower and assist Medicare beneficiaries, their families, and caregivers to prevent, detect, and report health care fraud, errors, and abuse through outreach, counseling, and education.
+Federally, the SMP program is authorized in Title IV.
+411(a)(31)

 The LGOA SMP Program is staffed by a SMP Coordinator.
-Each PSA has a SHIP/SMP regional coordinator and its own organizational structure and policies.
+Each AAA has a SHIP/SMP regional coordinator and its own organizational structure and policies.